-Traffic estimation is a feature for estimating the Google organic traffic for a domain and it’s value in terms of paid traffic.
+Traffic estimation is a feature for estimating the Google organic traffic for a domain, host, path or URL and it’s value in terms of paid traffic.
 Video walk-through below.

 On the basis of the known public data for a domain, we estimate the average Google traffic received per month and the costs that would be incurred for the purchase of this traffic via Google Ads.